NaghmehRezaei/spatial-omics-workflows/README.md

 # 🧬 Spatial Omics Workflows

 This repository documents end-to-end **spatial transcriptomics analysis workflows**, with a focus on **NanoString GeoMx DSP** and related spatial omics platforms.

 📄 **Complete analytical methods are documented in [`METHODS.md`](METHODS.md).**

 ---

-\## Scope
+## Overview

-The workflows in this repository cover:
+The workflows in this repository reflect practical, analysis-driven approaches used for spatial transcriptomics data, with an emphasis on region-level modeling, biological interpretability, and reproducibility.

-\- Spatial data import and preprocessing

-\- Quality control of regions of interest (ROIs)

-\- Normalization and feature selection

-\- Dimensionality reduction and clustering

-\- Spatial visualization and tissue mapping

-\- Differential expression across spatial domains

-\- Pathway enrichment and PI-facing summary outputs

-This repository is written in a \*\*methods-appendix style\*\* and reflects

-real analytical workflows rather than a turnkey software package.
+They are written in a **methods-appendix style**, mirroring how spatial omics analyses are typically described in publications and grant supplements.

 ---

-\## Intended audience

-\- Faculty and principal investigators

-\- Computational biology collaborators

-\- Bioinformatics reviewers

-\- Trainees seeking structured spatial omics workflows
+## Analytical framework

+Spatial transcriptomics analyses are performed using a combination of **GeoMxTools** for NanoString DSP–specific data handling and quality control, **limma/voom** for region-level differential expression analysis, and **fgsea** for pathway enrichment. **Seurat** is used for dimensionality reduction and visualization, but not for statistical modeling.

+This framework reflects common analytical practice across GeoMx DSP studies rather than a single rigid pipeline.

 ---

-\## Reproducibility
+## Scope of analysis

+The workflows cover:

+- Import of NanoString GeoMx DSP expression data and ROI metadata
+- Quality control at the region-of-interest (ROI) level
+- Normalization and feature filtering appropriate for spatial data
+- Dimensionality reduction and exploratory visualization
+- Identification and annotation of spatial domains
+- Differential expression between spatial regions or conditions
+- Pathway enrichment analysis (GSEA and ORA)
+- Generation of PI-facing summary tables and figures

+---

+## Intended audience

+- Principal investigators and senior scientists
+- Computational biology collaborators
+- Bioinformatics reviewers
+- Trainees seeking structured spatial omics workflows

+---

+## Reproducibility and data availability

 Raw spatial data and sensitive metadata are intentionally excluded.

-Scripts may require adaptation to specific platforms, datasets, or

-computing environments.

----

-\# Resources

-This directory contains reference files, example inputs, and

-supplementary materials used by the spatial omics workflows.

-No raw or sensitive data are included.
+Scripts are designed to be adapted to specific experimental designs, platform configurations, and institutional computing environments.